philipstubbs13/MedLog/README.md

 <p>After performing all of the setup steps in the <b>Getting started</b> section, navigate to the project root directory (<b>MedLog</b>) and run the following command to start the Express server and React development server.</p>
 <pre>yarn start</pre>

 <p>After the development server has started, a Chrome browser window should open, and you should see the login screen for the application.
-If the browser does not automatically oepn after the server starts, you can verify that the application is working locally on your computer by opening Chrome and go to <a href="http://localhost:3000">http://localhost:3000</a>.
+If the browser does not automatically open after the server starts, you can verify that the application is working locally on your computer by opening Chrome and going to <a href="http://localhost:3000">http://localhost:3000</a>.

 ## <a name="deployment"></a> Deploying the app